pinxedjacu/librerpgs/list-of-libre-and-open-rpgs.md

 * [2400](https://jasontocci.itch.io/2400) and their [SRD](https://jasontocci.itch.io/24xx).
 * [Blades in the Dark](https://bladesinthedark.com/) - their [SRD](https://bladesinthedark.com/node/33).
-* [Castles & Crusades](https://www.trolllord.com/tlgstore/#!/Castles-&-Crusades-Players-Handbook-7th-Printing-Digital-Standard-Cover/p/89198194/category=11639170) - *maybe.* Their licensing setup is a little confusing.
-They seem to have materials (mainly the Player Handbook) available under multiple licenses.
-The one printed in the back of the Player Handbook is OGL 1.0a, but on their [website](https://trolllord.com/3rd-party-publishing/) they have CC BY too.
 * [Commonsense](https://www.drivethrurpg.com/product/359829/Commonsense-A-RolePlaying-Game-System).
 * [Cyberrats](https://alrine.itch.io/cyberrats) CC BY licensed, but it's based on [LUMEN](https://gilarpgs.itch.io/lumen), which I have not been able to find a definitive license for.
 It deserves a closer look because *a lot* of games are based on it.
 * [D6 Pool Modern](https://www.drivethrurpg.com/product/134520/D6Pool-Modern-Roleplaying?src=newest), "Prep Fast, Play Fast."